 Many forms can be highly decorative and effective in containers as long as normal attention is given to regular watering and feeding.
 As with any evergreen, bamboos are vulnerable to winter damage by desiccation if the roots become frozen while the foliage is exposed to wind, so precautions need to be taken during very frosty weather.
 This may mean plunging or wrapping the container, or moving it to a more sheltered place.

 On a patio, there is a great advantage in taking up a single paver to create a planting site unless the use of a container is actually preferred for decorative purposes.
+Beds created from sleepers are an alternative.

 Half-barrels are ideal containers for bamboos, especially as, in future years, the plant can easily be removed for thinning or planting in the garden.
 The large plastic containers used on nurseries can also be useful and their appearance can be very effectively disguised by a roll of thin cane fencing.